rosieRRRRR/PQSEC/README.md

 2. Exporter mismatch MUST invalidate the predicate and MUST deny Authoritative operations.
 3. Session identifiers MUST NOT be reused across distinct sessions.

+For rules governing the enforcement of session continuity and optional session resumption, see **Annex RS — Session Resumption Enforcement**.

 ---